The Partners and their Roles

 Bureau of Vector-Borne Disease, Ministry of Public Health (MoPH) Thailand

-The Bureau of Vector-Borne Disease (BVBD) within the Department of Disease Control in the MoPH is responsible for malaria-related research, generating policy for malaria control, and evaluating the programme.
-Throughout the country there are 39 Vector Borne Disease Centres at the provincial level and 302 Vector-Borne Disease Units at the district level that are responsible for the prevention and control of malaria as well as other vector-borne diseases.
-In the Containment Project, the Bureau is working to ensure adequate coverage of long lasting insecticidal nets and long lasting insecticidal hammock nets, piloting an improved surveillance system using geographic information systems (GIS) and mapping, and spear-heading a situational analysis on migratory patterns of mobile and migrant populations.
+The Bureau of Vector-Borne Disease (BVBD) within the Department of Disease Control in the MoPH was responsible for malaria-related research, generating policy for malaria control, and evaluating the programme.
+Throughout the country there were 39 Vector Borne Disease Centres at the provincial level and 302 Vector-Borne Disease Units at the district level that were responsible for the prevention and control of malaria as well as other vector-borne diseases.
+In the Containment Project, the Bureau was working to ensure adequate coverage of long lasting insecticidal nets and long lasting insecticidal hammock nets, piloting an improved surveillance system using geographic information systems (GIS) and mapping, and spear-heading a situational analysis on migratory patterns of mobile and migrant populations.

 Mahidol-Oxford Tropical Research Unit (MORU), Thailand

-The basic research component of the Containment Project will be coordinated by WHO and MORU, a department of the Faculty of Tropical Medicine, Mahidol University.
+The basic research component of the Containment Project was coordinated by WHO and MORU, a department of the Faculty of Tropical Medicine, Mahidol University.
 This unit has a long history of clinical research on malaria, particularly on antimalarial drugs and resistance, and has developed research networks on malaria and other infectious diseases within the region.
-Its laboratory studies and mathematical modeling build on the work of an earlier programme supported by the Bill & Melinda Gates Foundation, known as the Artemisinin Resistance Confirmation, Characterization and Containment (ARC3) programme
+Its laboratory studies and mathematical modelling followed the work of an earlier programme supported by the Bill & Melinda Gates Foundation, known as the Artemisinin Resistance Confirmation, Characterization and Containment (ARC3) programme.

 Institut Pasteur Cambodia (IPC)